jensteele1/jensteele1.github.io/_pages/opinion.md

 (2020, Mar.
 16) [The mail: Experimental methods.](https://www.newyorker.com/magazine/2020/03/16/letters-from-the-march-16-2020-issue) *The New Yorker.*

 (2019, Aug.
-20) [Opinion: Free college is likely to provide an economic boost – for middle-class families more than poor students.](https://hechingerreport.org/opinion-access-to-free-tuition/) *The Hechinger Report.*
+20) [Free college is likely to provide an economic boost for middle-class families more than poor students.](https://hechingerreport.org/opinion-access-to-free-tuition/) *The Hechinger Report.*

 (2019, June 17) [How countries make higher ed affordable: What the data show.](https://www.edsurge.com/news/2019-06-17-how-countries-make-higher-ed-affordable-what-the-data-shows) *EdSurge.*